nearform/commentami/packages/comments-react-components/README.md

 }
 ```

+A service should expose the following functions

 #### addComment(resource: string, comment: Comment) => async Comment

 Add a comment to the current resource.
-the Comment object should be provided with the following information:
+The Comment object should be provided with the following information:

 * content: string - The content of the comment (eg. 'some content')
 * reference: Reference - The reference with an identifier (eg {id: 'ref-1'})

-returns the added `comment` with all the data added by the server.
+returns the added `comment` with all the data returned by the server.

 ```
 const newComment = await service.addCommment('res-1', {reference: {id: 'ref-1'}, content: 'some content'})